wabisque/wabisque-express-api-server-template/readme.md

 dotenv.config();

-console.log('The value of my ENV variable is:', process.end.DEV_AGE);
+console.log('The value of my ENV variable is:', process.env.DEV_AGE);
 ```

 Below is the result when the target file is run.